KrishnaCodeCrafter/Adobe_Round_3/README.md

 * **Layout-Aware Sectioning**: A smart algorithm that detects visual gaps in the document layout to accurately determine where sections begin and end, preventing unrelated content from being grouped together.
 * **Light & Dark Mode**: A sleek, modern interface with a user-toggleable dark mode for comfortable reading in any environment.

-## Getting Started

-You can run this project either locally for development or using the provided Docker container for a production-like setup.

 ### Prerequisites

 * Node.js and npm